 Much of the building remains unchanged since its original construction, inside and out.
 The building once had a central vacuum system and an elevator, both of which are no longer operational.
 Despite contrary belief, this building was never used as a hotel, however its architect, Arthur Van Horn, had designed several hotels including the former Van Horn / Prince Hotel located very near to this building.

+Featuring Subway (now closed).
 Opened in September 1979 with original anchors Sears, White Mart,...